Resources for Parents

 Other Resources

 You are having difficulty communicating with your teen.
 You fight about school, chores, friends, behavior.
 Maybe your child has run away – one in five teens will run away at some point in their life – they are threatening to run away, or they’ve run and have decided to return home.
 Maybe you’re at your wit’s end, and don’t want to deal with the conflict anymore.
-You need help.
+Is your child threatening to run away?

 We encourage all parents who are struggling with difficult parenting situations like these to contact the National Runaway Switchboard at 1-800-RUNAWAY.
 They can help you help your teen – and yourself.

 We also encourage parents in Fairbanks to contact the North Star Youth Court.
 They provide family mediation to help parents and teens work through their conflict in a safe, non-judgmental place.
-See their website for more information.